Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 As faith, luck, and history would have it, two of the most significant ancient archaeological sites from both Greek and Roman history are situated adjacent to one another in the northwest corner of Siracusa.
-The Neapolis Archaeological Park of Siracusa contains not one, but two ancient theaters that combine to make this one of the greatest archaeological sites in all of Italy.
+The Neapolis Archaeological Park of Siracusa contains the stunning Greek Theatre as well as the Roman Amphitheater that combine to make this one of the greatest archaeological sites in all of Italy.

 Upon entering the Archaeological Park you will first encounter the Roman Amphitheater.
-The Romans use of their Amphitheaters was much different than that of the Greeks.
-Like the famous arena in Verona and the Colosseum in Rome, the amphitheater here in Siracusa was used primarily for violent Gladiator contests and fights with wild animals.
+The Roman's use of their amphitheaters was much different than that of the Greeks.
+Like the famous arena in Verona and the Colosseum in Rome, the amphitheater here in Siracusa was used primarily for violent Gladiator contests and wild animal hunts.

 The theatre is large and measures about 140 meters by 119 meters (external dimensions) with the lower level having been dug out of the rock.
 All of the upper sections of the theater that were constructed of stone were dismantled in the 16th century by the Spanish for use on the island of Ortygia.